ariesti/ariesti.github.io/terms/policies.md

                     <li>transfer the materials to another person or "mirror" the materials on any other server.</li>
                     </ol>
                  <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="150">
-                 This license shall automatically terminate if you violate any of these restrictions and may be terminated by Finger Tip-Top at any time.
+                 This license shall automatically terminate if you violate any of these restrictions and may be terminated by Fingertip-Top at any time.
 Upon terminating your viewing of these materials or upon the termination of this license, you must destroy any downloaded materials in your possession whether in electronic or printed format.</p>
                 <li class="fw-bold"><h4 class="mb-4 mb-md-8" data-aos="fade-down" data-aos-delay="0">Disclaimer</h4></li>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="150">
-                The materials on Finger Tip-Top's website are provided on an 'as is' basis.
-Finger Tip-Top makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.</p>
+                The materials on Fingertip-Top's website are provided on an 'as is' basis.
+Fingertip-Top makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.</p>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="150">
                 Further, Fingertip-Top does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.
                 </p>
                 <li class="fw-bold"><h4 class="mb-4 mb-md-8" data-aos="fade-down" data-aos-delay="0">Limitations</h4></li>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="150">
-                In no event shall Finger Tip-Top or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on Finger Tip-Top's website, even if Finger Tip-Top or a Finger Tip-Top authorized representative has been notified orally or in writing of the possibility of such damage.
+                In no event shall Fingertip-Top or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on Fingertip-Top's website, even if Fingertip-Top or a Fingertip-Top authorized representative has been notified orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.</p>
                 <li class="fw-bold"><h4 class="mb-4 mb-md-8" data-aos="fade-down" data-aos-delay="0">Accuracy of materials</h4></li>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="150">
-                The materials appearing on Finger Tip-Top's website could include technical, typographical, or photographic errors.
-Finger Tip-Top does not warrant that any of the materials on its website are accurate, complete or current.
+                The materials appearing on Fingertip-Top's website could include technical, typographical, or photographic errors.
+Fingertip-Top does not warrant that any of the materials on its website are accurate, complete or current.
 Fingertip-Top may make changes to the materials contained on its website at any time without notice.
-However Finger Tip-Top does not make any commitment to update the materials.</p>
+However Fingertip-Top does not make any commitment to update the materials.</p>
                 <li class="fw-bold"><h4 class="mb-4 mb-md-8" data-aos="fade-down" data-aos-delay="0">Links</h4></li>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="150">
                 Fingertip-Top has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement by Finger Tip-Top of the site.
+The inclusion of any link does not imply endorsement by Fingertip-Top of the site.
 Use of any such linked website is at the user's own risk.</p>
                 <li class="fw-bold"><h4 class="mb-4 mb-md-8" data-aos="fade-down" data-aos-delay="0">Modifications</h4></li>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="150">
                 Fingertip-Top may revise these terms of service for its website at any time without notice.
 By using this website you are agreeing to be bound by the then current version of these terms of service.</p>